 In other words neither oppression nor exploitation, as such, is ever the main cause for resentment; wealth without visible function is much more intolerable because nobody can understand why it should be tolerated.”

 Well, needles to say this is a train wreck.
-How does one distinguish between the system that is oppressive, and those who a both functionaries of that system, and define it, and engage in acts of oppression?
-Where doe one end and the other begin?
-How are the oppressed to distinguish one from the other and even if they could how could it fail to be a distinction without a difference?
+How does one distinguish between the system that is oppressive, and those who are both functionaries of that system, and define it, and engage in acts of oppression?
+Where does one end and the other begin?
+How are the oppressed to distinguish one from the other and even if they could how could it fail to be a distinction without a difference?*

 The French monarchy and the aristocracy maintained considerable arbitrary power up to the chaotic days of mid July 1789.
 The use of arbitrary detention was one of the great weapons of state terror and it was used widely well into the opening phases of the Revolution.
 Backed by the force of the army the monarchy may have been financially crippled but it retained great power.